skyfielders/astronomy-notebooks/README.md

 ### Linux
 1. Install/build the required dependencies.
 Most dependencies other than Python and virtualenv are automatically installed via the setup script.
 2. Clone or fork this repo.
-3. Run setup.sh to set up a new virtualenv and download required data sets.
+3. Run setup.sh to create a new virtualenv, install any missing dependencies, and download required data sets.

 ### Windows
 1. Install the required dependencies.
 See below for details.